xjpa/blog/rand.md

 title: Recommend
 ---

-# rand()
+<h1 style="font-family: monospace;">rand()</h1>

-These are my more candid random posts, some of them from my older blogs like those at wordpress.
-Mostly containing some glimpses of my life, some of my travels, and random thoughts at the time.
+These are my more candid random posts, the early ones <2024 are selected posts from my older blogs such as those at wordpress and blogger.
+They mostly contain some glimpses of my life, some of my travels, and random thoughts at the time.
+And so -- [BEWARE](https://en.wiktionary.org/wiki/abandon_hope_all_ye_who_enter_here).

 <style>
 .table-table {